More to come – Hang Tight!

 More to come – Hang Tight!
 Read More »

 I want to share with you about entering and leaving monkhood.
 These two moments changed me in different ways.
 Entering Monkhood When I first entered monkhood, I remember feeling nervous.
-My head was shaved, and when I touched it, it felt strange, like I was touching a new version of myself.
-The ceremony was simple
+My head was shaved, and when I touch it, it felt strange, like I was touching new version of myself.
+The ceremony was simple but

 🇹🇭Entering and Leaving Monkhood: Two Moments That Changed My Life Read More »